Keady

 A tributary of the River Callan, known as the Clea, flows from its source in Clea Lake (also spelled as Clay Lake) through the middle of the village.
 The River Clea once powered Keady's millwheels.
-In the middle of the village, on the banks of the river, stands the Old Mill, which has been converted into workshops and offices.
+In the middle of the town, on the banks of the river, stands the Old Mill, which has been converted into workshops and offices.

 History

 The Troubles

 For more information see The Troubles in Keady, which includes a list of incidents in Keady during the Troubles resulting in two or more deaths.